ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect03.md

 ## C++ arrays
 * C/C++ arrays are like lists in Python and Arrays in Java.
 We will discuss the differences between these.
-* Strings as char arrays
+* Strings: null terminated char arrays
 * How to create a list of names with arrays
-* Similarities and differences with pointers
+* Similarities and differences between arrays and pointers
 * Array pitfalls: out of bound array access